aragon/aragon-react-boilerplate/README.md

 ### Using a different Ethereum account

 You can use a different account to interact with you app.
-[Check the documentatio](https://hack.aragon.org/docs/guides-faq#set-a-private-key).
+[Check the documentation](https://hack.aragon.org/docs/guides-faq#set-a-private-key).

 ### Propagate content

 You can propagate the content of your app on IPFS.
-Learn more in our [troubleshooting guide](https://hack.aragon.org/docs/guides-faq#propagating-your-content-hash-through-ipfs).
-Or use the new `ipfs propagate` command:
+Learn more in our [troubleshooting guide](https://hack.aragon.org/docs/guides-faq#propagating-your-content-hash-through-ipfs) or use the `aragon ipfs propagate` command:

 ```
 npx aragon ipfs propagate <cid>
 ```

-Where `cid` is your content id hash.
+Where `cid` is your content id hash (this will be displayed after publishing).